Ziolo1999/Machine-Learning/Final_report.md

 ### KNN

 <font size=4>One of the biggest advantage of the KNN algorithm is its simplicity.
 It is quite intuitive method which simply finds K nearest neighbors.
-Unfortunately, this algorithm is vulnerable to uneven distribution of the explained variable.
+Unfortunately, this algorithm is vulnerable to uneven distribution of explained variable.
 We believe that upsampling procedure we used might solve that problem.</font>

 <br>